 You need to understand why you have bad posture in the first place and then do what you can to eliminate those factors from your life.
 If you don’t, anything your therapist does in a session will be undone when you return to your normal life.

 Sports massage can definitely help release the tight muscles that cause bad posture but you may need to retrain your muscles to maintain correct positioning by doing regular exercises such as Pilates to strengthen your back and core muscles.

-A sports massage therapist uses various skills and techniques to manipulate, stretch, de-tone and release soft tissue, depending on the presenting condition.
+I will use various skills and techniques to manipulate, stretch, de-tone and release soft tissue, depending on the presenting condition.